 Dashboard Configuration: Writing Query

-Note: You are currently viewing documentation for Moodle 2.9.
-Up-to-date documentation for the latest stable version of Moodle may be available here: Dashboard Configuration: Writing Query.
+Note: You are currently viewing documentation for Moodle 3.2.
+Up-to-date documentation for the latest stable version of Moodle is probably available here: Dashboard Configuration: Writing Query.

 The query editor will let you edit and tune the SQL query to get data used in output.

 It is just a simple text area where you can type or paste SQL.

 As a default, the SQL will be applied to Moodle self database (1) or can be adressed to an accessory database (PostGreSQL) configured in global settings for this block.

 Writing an appropriate will require some lighter or deeper knowledge of Moodle database structure (or of the accessory DB).
 This is why this blockk should be usually configured by a skilled Moodle administrator.

 Some Important Rules To Comply For Writing Moodle Queries